Carolco Pictures: Rise

 Carolco's first major success was First Blood (1982), an adaptation of David Morrell's novel of the same name.
 Kassar and Vajna took a great risk buying the film rights to the novel (for $385,000) and used the help of European bank loans to cast Sylvester Stallone as the lead character, Vietnam War veteran John Rambo, after having worked with him on the John Huston film Escape to Victory (1981).
 The risk paid off after First Blood made $120 million worldwide, and placed Carolco among the major players in Hollywood.

-On May 15, 1984, Carolco Pictures entered into a long-time agreement with then-up-and-coming film distributor and fledging studio Tri-Star Pictures, whereas Tri-Star would distribute films in North America, whereas HBO handled pay cable TV rights, and Thorn EMI Video, which handled North American home video distribution rights.
+On May 15, 1984, Carolco Pictures entered into a long-term agreement with then-up-and-coming film distributor and fledging studio Tri-Star Pictures, with Tri-Star distributing Carolco's films in North America; HBO (a partner in the Tri-Star venture) handled pay cable television rights, and Thorn EMI Video (later, HBO/Cannon Video) handled North American home video distribution rights.
 The first film under the agreement was Rambo: First Blood Part II.
-TriStar released the majority of Carolco's films from that point on in the U.S. and some other countries until 1994.
+TriStar released the majority of Carolco's films from that point on in the United States and some other countries until 1994.

 The sequel Rambo: First Blood Part II (1985), was timed for the 10th anniversary of the United States' exit from the Vietnam War; that event garnered publicity for the new film, which also became a hit.
-Tri-Star and Carolco would eventually renew its partnership in 1986 so that was enabled to distribute future films like Rambo III, and called for Tri-Star to distribute upcoming Carolco product for a new multi-feature agreement.
+Tri-Star and Carolco would eventually renew their partnership in 1986, which called for Tri-Star to distribute upcoming Carolco product, including Rambo III, in a new multi-feature agreement.

 The release of the two Rambo films were so instrumental to Carolco's financial success that the studio focused more on big-budget action films, with major stars such as Stallone (who later signed a ten-picture deal with the studio) and Arnold Schwarzenegger attached.
 These films, aimed at appealing to a worldwide audience, were financed using a strategy known as "pre-sales", in which domestic and foreign distributors invested in these marketable films in exchange for local releasing rights.
-On May 14, 1986, Carolco decided to restructure their corporation into a new structure with Peter Hoffman hired as president and CEO of the studio, and decided to set up subsidiaries and alliances within the branch of the own Carolco movie studio.